shimiguri/shimiguri/README.md

           🔸 Assembly

 * Sidenote:<br>
-  🔸In case you havent noticed i like hollow knight
+  🔸In case you havent noticed I like Hollow Knight